KelseyENichols/unvetica_new_framework/README.md

 ===============

-Database Constructors are located in the SQL folder Database connection settings are located in application/config/config.php Routes for new controllers are entered in application/config/routes.php
+Database Constructors are located in the SQL folder

+Database connection settings are located in application/config/config.php

+Routes for new controllers are entered in application/config/routes.php

+Please create your own branch and do not commit directly to Master to minimize conflicts / headaches

+Currently working on MAMP Server

 Database Settings:
 ==================

 username : unvetica

 password : !1unvetica9!

 db: unvetica_site